lorenaramirezz/cse15l-lab-reports/lab-report-1.md

 `cp` stands for "copy".
 It is used to copy files or directories from one location to another.
 An example would be `cp file.txt ~/newDir`.
 This would copy the file "file.txt" from your current directory to a directory called "newDir".
 I got a similar error message as I did the last command when I did not add an argument after `cd`.
 When using this command we need to provide two arguments.

+Now we can move around our file systems with ease!
+These will come to be very helpful in future labs or projects.